 Second, as it comes from salt veins formed when ancient seabeds were pushed inland, they are the result of hundreds of millions of years, from a much environmentally purer time!

-So the next time you are wondering about which bath salts to use, go for the Kings' salt....pink Himalayan bath salts.
+So the next time you are wondering about magnesium bath salts and which to use, make sure it has the Kings' salt....pink Himalayan salts.